mosfeqanik/flutter_getx_git_repositories/README.md

 3. Fetching the repository list should be paginated by scrolling.
 Each time by scrolling, fetch 10 new items.

-4.
-i think that pagination is not working so  https://api.github.com/search/repositories?q={Flutter}{&page,per_page,sort,order}
+i think so that pagination per page is not working  https://api.github.com/search/repositories?q={Flutter}{&page,per_page,sort,order}

 so i fetch all data and showed it by 10